-Federal Climate Minister Chris Bowen confirmed the news this morning, saying “obviously, it would be great if Australia could have it all.
+Federal Climate Minister Chris Bowen confirmed this morning that Adelaide had failed in its bid to host the COP31 global climate conference next year, saying, “Obviously, it would be great if Australia could have it all.
 But we can’t have it all.
 This process works on consensus”.

 “Significant concession is what’s required when you are trying to find consensus,” he said.

 South Australian Treasurer Tom Koutsantonis on Thursday morning told ABC radio that the state government had not heard from federal counterparts to confirm or deny media reports about Adelaide’s lost bid.
-Premier Peter Malinaukas is making a statement shortly.

 It was another blow for the state government after news emerged last week that world-class opera AIDA, also bound for Adelaide in 2026, was delayed until 2027.

-Following today’s news, Shadow Tourism Minister Penny Pratt said “this is a huge blow for our tourism sector”.
+Following today’s news, Shadow Tourism Minister Penny Pratt said, “This is a huge blow for our tourism sector”.

 The SA Liberal Party have called on Labor to release a “full and transparent” report on how much has been spent on the state’s COP31 bid and to divert any remaining funds to environmental initiatives.